-Muslim Link endeavors to represent the diversity of the Muslim community within each of its issues.
-Stories about Muslims of various ethno-cultural & socio-economic backgrounds, practice, etc., will be included in the paper.
+Muslim Link endeavors to represent the diversity of the Muslim community.
+Stories about Muslims of various ethno-cultural & socio-economic backgrounds, practice, etc., will be included on the website.
 Photographs representing the community’s diversity will also be included.

 The following will be considered when assigning news & feature stories:

 Muslim Link will make efforts to recruit volunteer and paid writers who represent a broad swathe of the Muslim community.
 We also welcome non-Muslim writers.
 News reporters will be held to high journalistic principles and, as such, should not allow personal biases to affect coverage.
 However, given that reporters will often unconsciously apply biases to their reporting and writing based on their own experiences, all articles will be edited by the Editor-in-Chief in order to ensure that they conform to Muslim Link’s policies and overall tone.
 The website will also ensure that writers are offered feedback and training, if necessary.